Canadiens vs. Sabres odds, prediction, time: 2026 NHL playoff picks, Game 7 best bets from proven model

 A trip to the Eastern Conference finals is on the line when the Montreal Canadiens battle the Buffalo Sabres in Game 7 of their 2026 NHL playof second-round matchup on Monday night.
 The winner will face the Carolina Hurricanes in the conference finals.
 Montreal jumped out to a 2-1 series lead, but Buffalo has won two of the past three -- including an 8-3 victory in Game 6 -- to send this series to the deciding Game 7.

 Face-off from KeyBank Center in Buffalo, N.Y., is set for 7:30 p.m.
 ET.
-The Sabres are the -121 favorite (risk $121 to win $100) in the latest Canadiens vs. Sabres odds from SportsLine consensus, while the over/under for total goals scored is 5.5.
+The Sabres are the -118 favorite (risk $118 to win $100) in the latest Canadiens vs. Sabres odds, while the over/under for total goals scored is 5.5.
 Before making any Canadiens vs. Sabres picks, check out the NHL predictions and betting advice for Canadiens vs. Sabres from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.